pourmalek/CovidLongitudinalResults/results/merge/README.md

 **Predicative performance error measures for COVID-19 daily deaths in international periodically updated epidemic models 2020-2022 by country**

-Two color schemes for error measures are used for each model: (a) deciles of the individual epidemic model, and (b) deciles of mean of all epidemic models.
-The first map differentiates countries in each individual model and the second map facilitates comparison across all models.
+For each model, two maps are shown that use different color schemes for error measures: (a) deciles of mean error measures of all epidemic models, and (b) deciles of error measures of the individual epidemic model.
+The first map facilitates comparison across all models, but with less color differentiation within the model.
+The second map differentiates countries within each individual model, but comparison across all models is not facilitated due to different color schemes.

 ***